mgeiselbrechtinger/vimkeybindings/README.md

 * Rewritten from scratch with the WebExtensions API for Firefox 53 and after (and a few before) by Dietrich Ayala (https://github.com/autonome/vimkeybindings)
 * Adopted by me

+## Issues

-## TODO event listener doesn't work on blank tabs
+* Event listener won't work on blank tab or pdf-viewer